 The Evolution of SARS-CoV-2

 As the youngest of the coronavirus family, SARS-CoV-2 did his parents proud.
-Here's where the novel virus came from and how antigenic drift has seen it evolve.
+Here's what we know about its genetic relatives and how it evolves by antigenic drift.

 Viruses are not cells.
 They're not even technically alive, since they lack critical functions like growth and metabolism.
 But they do possess their own unique set of genes, allowing them to replicate, mutate, and evolve under the influence of our own biological equipment.